 Scholarship Renewal Policy

 Loyola academic scholarships are restricted to undergraduate tuition and are renewable as outlined in your letter of admission.
 Scholarships are automatically renewable for undergraduate students who:

 - Successfully complete consecutive full-time enrollment (12 credit hours or more) each semester*

 - Remain in good academic and disciplinary standing

 - Academic scholarships can only be disbursed in equal portions for the fall and spring semester and cannot be used toward part time or summer school tuition.

-- Students who choose to study abroad (excluding the John Felice Rome Center, Beijing Center for Chinese Studies, and any other exchange programs) or attend another institution through a consortium agreement, forfeit scholarship eligibility for the term(s) away.
+- Students who choose to study abroad (excluding the John Felice Rome Center, and any other exchange programs) or attend another institution through a consortium agreement, forfeit scholarship eligibility for the term(s) away.
 These terms will not count toward the maximum terms of eligibility.

 - Students are eligible for scholarship funding for up to eight consecutive semesters of full-time enrollment or until graduation from the undergraduate program, whichever comes first.